garncarz/arduino/compressed_air_energy_saving/README.md

 An Arduino-based control system for a multi-barrel compressed air energy storage and recovery system.
 This project implements intelligent coordination between multiple air compression barrels to achieve continuous energy production while maximizing efficiency.

+🤖 **Development Notice**: This project is being developed rapidly using GitHub Copilot AI assistance.
+The code and comprehensive test suite are primarily written by GitHub Copilot (Claude Sonnet 4) through iterative prompting.
+While extensively tested and validated through both rigorous software testing and real Arduino hardware verification, information in this README might not always be fully accurate or up-to-date.

 ## 🎯 Overview

 This system is based on [Czech Patent CZ 310138](https://isdv.upv.gov.cz/doc/FullFiles/Patents/FullDocuments/310/310138.pdf) and implements a sophisticated state machine for coordinating multiple compressed air barrels to: